 From the above-mentioned facts, we can see that primarily the cross-sectional area and temperature are the factors that determine current carrying capacity.
 But there are other elements too that can impact the capacity.

 - Vias are connected to traces, if the trace is not wide enough, a spike of current could burn the trace or via.
-It is due to uneven soldering which increases the cross-sectional area while trace width remains the same.
+It is due to uneven soldering which increases the cross-sectional area while the trace width remains the same.

 - To avoid over current issues, designers should consider having a clean board free (from contaminants.
 The contaminants and dust particles also affect the current carrying capacity.

-- In high current flow, curved traces with acute angle can have an adverse impact on carrying current.
-Though it is not any major issue in low current transmission.
+- In high current flow, curved traces with acute angles can have an adverse impact on carrying current.
+Though it is not a major issue in low-current transmission.

 - PCB base material is also important in this regard.
-A trace of the same thickness and width but with different base material can affect the current carrying capacity of vias greatly.
+A trace of the same thickness and width but with different base materials can affect the current carrying capacity of vias greatly.
 It is due to the different thermal conducting characteristics of different materials.